sinsinav505-cell/Tsunami-EDA/README.md

 🌍 Earthquake & Tsunami Analysis
+📘 Overview

-This project explores global earthquake data to uncover trends, patterns, and the relationship between earthquakes and tsunamis.
-Visualizations and statistics provide insights for risk assessment and disaster preparedness.
+This project analyzes global earthquake data to uncover trends, patterns, and the relationship between earthquakes and tsunamis.
+Through visualizations and statistical insights, it supports better understanding of disaster risk assessment and preparedness planning.

+🎯 Objectives

+Identify the year with the highest number of earthquakes

+Find the most frequent earthquake magnitude

+Calculate the percentage of earthquakes that caused tsunamis

+Determine the average number of tsunamis per year

+Compare tsunami vs non-tsunami earthquakes per year

+Analyze depth vs magnitude and their role in triggering tsunamis

+📂 Dataset Information

+File: earthquake_data_tsunami.csv

+Key Columns:

+Year – Year of occurrence

+Month – Month of occurrence

+Magnitude – Intensity of the earthquake

+Depth – Depth of the earthquake (in km)

+Latitude / Longitude – Geographical location

+Tsunami – Indicates if a tsunami occurred (1 = Yes, 0 = No)

-🔹 Key Insights
+📊 Key Insights
 📅 Year with Most Earthquakes

 2015 recorded the highest number of earthquakes globally.

 📏 Most Frequent Magnitude

-Magnitude 6.5 was the most common.
+Magnitude 6.5 occurred most often.

 🌊 Earthquakes Resulting in Tsunamis